 Using A Study Bible

 The most rewarding way to study the Bible for me is to read through a book.
-If you are doing a book study, I recommend using a Zondervan NASB Study Bible or an NLT New Spirit-Filled Life Bible to assist you.
-The MacArthur Bible includes all necessary information for a book study, including; Author, date, outline, and timeline.
+If you are doing a book study, I recommend using a Study Bible to assist you (NASB MacArthur Study Bible).
+A Study Bible includes all necessary information for a book study, including; Author, date, outline, and timeline.
 With most of the background work already done, you will have more time to devote to study itself.

 What to Look for